Saint Fina

 ~for Valerie

 The sun came back that day, but Fina’s oddness persisted through childhood.
-She refused to nurse unless her mother dipped her nipples in vinegar.
-The acid worsened the chapping and they bled, but Fina happily suckled her sour teats.
+She refused to nurse unless her mother soaked her nipples in vinegar.
+The acid worsened the cracking and they bled, but Fina happily suckled her sour teats.
 When she was old enough for solid foods, Fina refused everything but boiled cabbage and gorgonzola, a predilection that made her mother so anxious she lost her hair in clumps.
 By the time Fina was two, her mother was as bald as her elderly husband, whom she secretly blamed for his bad seed.

-But this is not the story that was told.
-Instead, Fina’s suffering was talked about as a miracle.
-No one spoke about the putrid smell, the pale mushrooms with blood red stems, or the obsession that killed her.
-Instead, it was told and told again that Fina had suffered heroically under the watchful eye of her savior.
-Told and told again how church bells rang with no one to pull the ropes.
-Told and told again how white violets appeared on the oak table where she died, living proof of His Glory.
+Instead, it was a miracle, Fina’s suffering.
+No one spoke about the smell, the pale mushrooms, or the inexplicable obsession that killed her.
+Instead, it was told and told again that Fina suffered like a hero under the watchful eye of our savior.
+Told and told again how church bells rang as she died with no sacristan there to pull the ropes.
+Told and told again how white violets appeared on the oak table, living proof of His Glory.

 Next